 Samsung Galaxy S11 and S11 Plus have been leaked and revealed to us a rectangular shape camera set up on the back.
-Usually, Samsung releases its flagship lineup in six-months frequency between S series and Note series.
-Due to Samsung Note 10 released since August this year, the S series will set to come back eventually some days after CES 2020.
+Usually, Samsung releases its flagship lineup in six-months frequency between the S series and the Note series.
+Due to Samsung Note 10 released in August this year, the S series will set to come back eventually some days after CES 2020.
 Before this, Samsung just draws everyone's attention to unveil their A series mid-rangers, Galaxy A51 and A71 before the arrival of the CES 2020 event in Las Vegas.

 Samsung Galaxy A51 and S71 are coming as cheaper and beautiful handsets with various lighter color options.
 At a glance, we see a rectangular camera setup with four modules in L-shape implementation on their back and a single setup of a punch-hole front-facing camera.

 Samsung's Galaxy A51 and Galaxy A71 smartphones are designed for various price points, yet they have many similarities.
 Since they're designed for the mid-range market, both handsets come in a plastic body that depends on the model houses either a massive 6.5-inch (A51) or a 6.7-inch (A71) Infinity-O Super AMOLED.
 The display spots with ultrawide 20:9 aspect ratio, surprisingly, they're not 18:9 or CinemaWide 21:9.
 Instead of using the latest Corning's Gorilla Glass, but in turn, the display is protected with Corning's Gorilla Glass 3.
 Unfortunately, this Galaxy A series is not water-resistant.